alexandermendes/bl-tei-legacy-transformations/notes/global.md

 # Global transformations

-The following transformations will be made by [global.xsl](../global.xsl) (which should be imported by all other scripts):
+The following transformations are made by [global.xsl](../global.xsl):

 1. Update processing instructions for Oxygen and Altova Authentic.
 2. Update `<country>` to *UK*.
 3. Update `<institution>` to *British Library*.
 4. Add `<availability @status=“free”>` if no `<availability>` exists.
 5. Remove *Anonymous* `<persName>` elements from `<msItem>`.
 6. Remove empty `<persName>` elements from `<msItem>`.